 Here are my problems associated with lunches out.

-2. I am eating way too many calories at lunch time for at 54 year old man.
+1. It is getting expensive to pay for lunch out every day.2.
+I am eating way too many calories at lunch time for at 54 year old man.

 3. The gals at the Panda Café know me by name.